PrettyCodes/SalesReportAutomation/README.md

-# Sales report emaill automation using Python
+# Sales report email automation using Python

-Python script to automate the cumbersom process of manually sending sales report emails
+Python script to automate the cumbersome process of manually sending sales report emails.